Dominik7131/Conceptual-Modeling-LLM-Assistant/docs/frontend-user.md

 <br/>

-- for trying out the application you can choose one of the following domain descriptions:
+- for trying out the application, one of the following domain descriptions can be chosen:

     - [data catalog](https://github.com/dataspecer/domain-modeling-benchmark/blob/main/front-end%20evaluation%20domains/data%20catalog/domain-description-01.txt)
     - [gaming](https://github.com/dataspecer/domain-modeling-benchmark/blob/main/front-end%20evaluation%20domains/gaming/domain-description-01.txt)

 <br/>

-- when the domain description is not provided the assistant suggests anything it considers reasonable
+- when the domain description is not provided, the assistant suggests anything it considers reasonable
-    - in this case it's better to start modelling by adding a class manually with the "Add new class" button:
+    - in this case it is better to start modelling by adding a class manually with the "Add new class" button:

         <img src="images/frontend/add-new-class-manually.png" alt="drawing" width="900"/>

 <br/>

-- for suggesting classes by the assistant use the "Suggest classes" button:
+- for suggesting classes by the assistant, the "Suggest classes" button can be used:

     <img src="images/frontend/suggest-classes.png" alt="drawing" width="900"/>

 <br/>

-- for suggesting attributes and associations by the assistant first create some class and then hover your mouse over this class, click on the three dots on the right side and select the "Suggest attributes" or "Suggest associations" button respectively
+- to have attributes and associations suggested by the assistant, first create a class
+- then, hover the mouse over this class, click on the three dots on the right side, and select either the "Suggest attributes" or "Suggest associations" button accordingly

     <img src="images/frontend/suggest-attributes.png" alt="drawing" width="400"/>

 <br/>

 - the generated suggestions are shown on the sidebar on the right side of the application
-- this is an example of 5 generated suggestions with the "Suggest classes" button without a domain description:
+- here is an example of 5 generated suggestions by using the "Suggest classes" button without a domain description:

     <img src="images/frontend/suggested-classes.png" alt="drawing" width="300"/>

     <br/>

-    - the "plus" button can be used to add the corresponding suggestion to your conceptual model
+    - the "plus" button can be used to add the corresponding suggestion to the conceptual model
-    - the "edit" button can be used to first edit the corresponding suggestion and then add it to your conceptual model
+    - the "edit" button can be used to first edit the corresponding suggestion and then add it to the conceptual model
     - the "like" or "dislike" button can be used to rate the corresponding suggestion

 <br/>

-- when editting an attribute you can change it into an association and vice versa:
+- when editting an attribute it can be changed into an association and vice versa:

     <img src="images/frontend/change-to-association.png" alt="drawing" width="1000"/>